-The concept of the cottage garden has evolved into the prettiness of a rural idyll we think of today – a garden bursting with colorful blowsy blooms, all growing in an apparently glorious muddle.
-This style of garden design has come a long way from its origins of British peasants planting around their humble dwellings to supply the family with food and medicine.
+The cottage garden concept has evolved into the prettiness of a rural idyll we think of today, a garden bursting with colorful blowsy blooms, all growing in an apparently glorious muddle.
+This garden design style has come a long way from its origins of British peasants planting around their humble dwellings to supply the family with food and medicine.

-Typically the cottage garden surrounds a quaint home adorned in scented roses and climbers, is a confined space with no lawn, and intersected with paths.
+Typically the cottage garden surrounds a quaint home adorned in scented roses and climbers.
+It is a confined space with no lawn and intersected with paths.
 However, whether you want to evoke a chocolate box image or just draw on elements of the flower-filled cottage style in a border, the appeal is popular for both country and urban dwellers and any garden size.

 Where to Start

-Cottage gardens are romantic, relaxed, free flowering and fun.
+Cottage gardens are romantic, relaxed, free-flowering, and fun.
 They can be planted with pastel tones or brighter hues that you love.
-Part of the ethos of a cottage garden is imbuing it with your own personality.
-There are no rules, just plant what you love to create a garden that appeals to you.
+Part of the ethos of a cottage garden is imbuing it with your personality.
+There are no rules.
+Just plant what you love to create a garden that appeals to you.

 Start small so that it doesn't get out of control.
 Learn how to keep the plants fed and looking abundant, then gradually increase the size.
 As with all gardening, ensure the soil is good, rich in organic matter, and that the plants you choose suit your conditions and are good performers.

-Generally cottage gardens suit sunny rather than shady spots.
-Apart from the visual prettiness, there is the added bonus of bio-diversity, with plants rarely suffering from diseases and pests due to the wide choice available, and many varieties ideal for attracting beneficial insects and wildlife to your garden.
+Generally, cottage gardens suit sunny rather than shady spots.
+Apart from the visual prettiness, there is the bonus of bio-diversity, with plants rarely suffering from diseases and pests due to the wide choice available and many varieties ideal for attracting beneficial insects and wildlife to your garden.

 Planting a Cottage Garden

 Although cottage gardens look haphazard, some thought needs to be given to planning the effect.
-You are aiming for a succession of blooms that give a tapestry of color.
-The best plants to use are simple varieties that haven't been overly bred, and are high performance while being tough and reliable.
+You aim for a succession of blooms that provide a tapestry of color.
+The best plants to use are simple varieties that haven't been overly bred and are high-performance while being tough and reliable.

 Consider the height and spread of the plants.
 Although the usual arrangement is to put the tallest plants at the back and the shortest at the front, why not try some taller plants in the middle?
-Climbers scrambling up supports give background and can also be used among the profusion on rustic obelisks, while perennials, such as Delphiniums, Aquilegia, Phlox and pinks planted in clumps, are the backbone, popping up year after year.
+Climbers scrambling up supports give background and can also be used among the profusion of rustic obelisks.
+At the same time, perennials, such as Delphiniums, Aquilegia, Phlox, and pinks planted in clumps, are the backbone, popping up year after year.

-Traditionally Hollyhocks were planted against the cottage wall, as before houses had damp courses the plants helped draw moisture out of the wall and keep the foundations dry.
-Today they immediately give the feel of a cottage garden, whether against the wall or towering out of a border.
+Traditionally Hollyhocks were planted against the cottage wall, as before, houses had damp courses.
+The plants helped draw moisture out of the wall and keep the foundations dry.
+Today, they immediately give a cottage garden feel, whether against the wall or towering out of a border.

-Sow easy-to-grow long-lasting annuals and wildflowers, including Calendula, cornflowers, Nigella and biennial foxgloves, to fill any gaps.
-Over time self-seeding plants will pop up randomly in unexpected spots, giving an interwoven lightness and artlessness to the design.
+Sow easy-to-grow long-lasting annuals and wildflowers, including Calendula, cornflowers, Nigella, and biennial foxgloves, to fill any gaps.
+Over time, self-seeding plants will pop up randomly in unexpected spots, giving the design an interwoven lightness and artlessness.

-Include some evergreens among the herbaceous in your cottage garden design, for interest through winter, and for a nod to the past incorporate edibles.
-Step-over-apples could be used as boundaries, chives to edge the paths, medicinal and aromatic herbs interspersed, or chard nestled in among the flowers.
+Include some evergreens among the herbaceous in your cottage garden design for interest through winter, and for a nod to the past, incorporate edibles.
+Step-over-apples could be used as boundaries, chives to edge the paths, medicinal and aromatic herbs interspersed, or chard nestled among the flowers.

 Features and Structures

 There should be harmony between landscaping and the architecture of the house.
-Use materials in keeping with the look, such as weathered bricks, flagstone, wood chips, gravel or stepping-stones, for paths and paving.
+Use materials to keep the look, such as weathered bricks, flagstone, wood chips, gravel, or stepping-stones, for paths and paving.
 Allow the paths to meander, avoiding straight lines or defined patterns, and soften them with billowing plants that spill over, blurring the edges.
 Alchemilla mollis or Erigeron are ideal for path edges.

-Consider enclosing a small cottage garden with traditional fencing, such as shabby chic painted timber pickets, woven willow or recycled timbers, to set off the effect and give order to the visual effervescence.
-Tall structures, including arbours, pergolas, obelisks or trellis, can be used as supports for roses, honeysuckle, Wisteria, jasmine and other scented climbers, while traditional, weathered benches can help to divide the garden into rooms.
+Consider enclosing a small cottage garden with traditional fencings, such as shabby chic painted timber pickets, woven willow, or recycled timbers, to set off the effect and order the visual effervescence.
+Tall structures, including arbors, pergolas, obelisks, or trellis, can support roses, honeysuckle, Wisteria, jasmine, and other scented climbers, while traditional, weathered benches can help to divide the garden into rooms.